Bibi (Romani cult)

-In different surroundings Bibi (Auntie) is also called Healer Bibi or Bibiyaku.
-In Romani, "bibi" means aunt, and the diminutive of that word is "bibiori".
-Aunt Bibi's holiday is listed in the National Register of Intangible cultural heritage of Serbia in 2019.
+In different cultural milieus, Bibi is also called Healer Bibi or Bibiyaku.
+In Romani, "bibi" means "aunt"; the diminutive of which is "bibiori".
+Auntie Bibi's holiday was listed in the National Register of Intangible cultural heritage of Serbia in 2019.

-Bibi is one of the few true Roma Slava, Household deity.
-In addition to Bibi, every Roma family celebrates its Slava (such as Babo Fingo at Kakava), as well as other religious holidays, such as Easter and Christmas and Bayram (Turkey).
+Bibi is one of the few Roma Slava household deities.
+In addition to Bibi, many Roma families celebrate its own Slava (such as Babo Fingo at Kakava), as well as other religious holidays, such as Easter, Christmas, and Bayram (Turkey).

 Customs during the celebration in Serbia

 Bibi is celebrated collectively, with all Romani people in Serbia gathering at a holy place - usually a tree or cross, bringing a celebratory cake and food, and in some places, gifts for a Bibia (comb, mirror and children's clothes) hang on to a holy tree.
 On the Day of celebration, after the service in the Orthodox Church, the Roma go on a procession, carrying the cake and candles and shouting: "To the health of Bibi (Auntie)!"
 (Romani: Bibijako sostipe!).
 Everyone who celebrates brings cake and fast dishes to serve guests under their native tree, usually pear or walnut tree.
 Under the tree, the host of the next glory is determined and the slava cake is handed over.
 It is celebrated with songs and dance, and children receive packets full of sweets.